-Introducing HyperFormula: a fast, multi-purpose calculation engine
+Introducing HyperFormula: A fast, Excel-like calculation engine for web apps

 Imagine you need to build several financial calculators for your web app – let’s say one of them will calculate mortgage payments.
 Writing the code to account for all the variables takes time.
 Not to mention first, you need to know all the things like compound interest, PMI, HOA fees, etc.

 Sounds like a lot of work, right?
 It is.